Tanzyingsz/DDM-Dissertation/Literature Review 2.0.md

 # INTRODUCTION

-As there is not much precedent studies on... as a means to sustainable sencond-hand brand, this study explores...
+As there are not many precedent studies on... as a means to sustainable second-hand brand, this study explores...

 **Research question**
-By identifying and analysising the various elements that makes up interactive web design, the aim of this study is to investigate and uncover how these elements affects the consumer trust towards a sustainable brand.
+By identifying and analysing the various elements that make up interactive web design, the aim of this study is to investigate and uncover how these elements affect consumer trust towards a sustainable brand.

 • What are the main design attributes in interactive web design?
 • Which design attribute made the most impact on a sustainable brand?